LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 Decompositional Assignment
 ==========================

-Lasso will "decompose" the right-hand value (RHS or rvalue) of an assignment when the left-hand side (LHS) is a local declaration containing just a list of variable names.
+Lasso will "decompose" the right-hand side value (RHS) of an assignment when the left-hand side value (LHS) is a local declaration containing just a list of variable names.
 This supports wildcards (the ``_`` character) as well as nested name lists.
 Any type that supports :trait:`trait_forEach` can be used like this on the RHS.

 The following examples should help clarify::

-   local(one, two, three, four) = (:1, 2, 3, 4, 5, 6)
+   local(one, two, three, four) = (: 1, 2, 3, 4, 5, 6)

    #one
    // => 1